 - Games: As it is with other apps, games vary in complexity and functionality and the price changes accordingly.
 In addition to app development, games require a high-quality user experience, storyboards, and mechanics that hook the user, which adds to the total cost.

-Delivery times vary too.
+Delivery times vary too, depending on your engineering team or app development company.
 From a couple of weeks to a month for a simple app, three plus months for a database app, and three to nine months for more complex multi-feature apps.

-Then there are additional features that come into play.
+Then there are additional features that come into play when determining mobile app development cost.
 On top of the basic functionality, you may require some other features like email login or geolocation tracking.
 Here are some examples and their pricing: